stereolabs/zed-livelink/zed-livelink-fusion/README.md

 }
  ```

-You can get more information about the different parameters role by looking at the [API documentation](https://www.stereolabs.com/docs/api/).
+You can get more information about the different parameters' roles by looking at the [API documentation](https://www.stereolabs.com/docs/api/).

 By default, the Live Link sample will try to open a json file called **ZEDFusionLiveLinkConfig.json** next to the executable.